thetawavegame/thetawave-legacy/README.md

 - [ ] increase max defense
 - [ ] trail behind player that does damage
 - [ ] increase knockback of enemies
+- [ ] increase comsumable frequency
 ### Active
 - [ ] gravity gun effect with enemies
 - [ ] shield
 - [ ] speed boost
+## Characters
+- [ ] possession ability: can swap control to another ship by clicking on it

 # Credits